MDoce/Cybersecurity-Home-Lab/The Linux Command Line and Security Basics.md

 # The Linux Command Line and Security Basics

-This lab introduces fundamental Linux user, group, and permission management commands.
-The tasks were performed on an Ubuntu VM over SSH.
-Each step demonstrates common system administration actions and their security implications.
+This lab introduces the basics of managing users, groups and permissions in Linux.
+The lab was performed in an Ubuntu virtual machine using ssh.
+The lab shows common system administration tasks.

 ---